Underwater Noise and Whales

 High-resolution biologging tags to unlock knowledge on whale vocalisations, environmental context and behaviours

 Linking the knowledge and environmental context of pygmy blue whale movement, behaviours and vocalisations is an area of research that is being pursued by a PhD candidate at the Centre for Marine Science and Technology, Curtin University.
-Woodside recognised the value of this research for understanding the context of vocalisations recorded using passive acoustic monitoring (PAM) and have provided funding support for high resolution biologging tags to be deployed on pygmy blue whales feeding with in the marine environment of the Perth Canyon in 2025.
+Woodside recognised the value of this research for understanding the context of vocalisations recorded using passive acoustic monitoring (PAM) and have provided funding support for high resolution biologging tags which were deployed on pygmy blue whales feeding within the marine environment of the Perth Canyon in 2025 and further work is planned for 2026.

 Satellite tags for whale tracking